Why Is My Turntable or Record Player So Quiet or Sound low? Check Here

 Solution:

 The best way is to try playing the record on a different setup that is properly configured.
-If that record player again sounds low or quiet then I recommend you to buy a new copy of the record.
+If that record player again sounds low or remains quiet then I recommend you to buy a new copy of the record.

 Conclusion:

 I hope you have fixed the record player so quiet or sounds low issue.
-If you have any kind of query or want to share different reasons for sounding slow issue then please comment below.
+If you have any kind of query or want to share different reasons for sounding low issue then please comment below.
 We will back get to you as soon as possible.

 james williamson